Mumble-SRL/MBurgerSwift/Readme.md

 Read the full push notifications documentation apis [here](https://github.com/Mumble-SRL/MBurger-iOS/tree/master/MBurger/MBPush).

 # Plugins
-You can add more to MBurger with plugins, classes that conforms to the `MPPlugin` protocol that can extend the functionalities of MBurger.
+You can add more to MBurger with plugins, classes that conforms to the `MBPluginProtocol` that can extend the functionalities of MBurger.
 An example of a plugin is [MPPayments](https://github.com/Mumble-SRL/MBPayments-iOS.git) a plugin that you to charge the users with single payments or sbscription.

 # Documentation